Skip to contents

 terra::plotRGB(omz)

-Example of extracting the digital terrain model for the same bounding box:
+Another example, this time extracting the digital terrain model for the same bounding box:

 dtm <- get_coverage_wcs(